Tutorial

 separate2

 Note that the Select Points list of the surface in the Select Surf list will be fixed.
-You can add new points based on the selected surface and press Find Surface to get a new surface.
+Add new points based on the selected surface and press Find Surface to get a new surface.
 Remember to press Clear before adding points for a completely new surface.
 To delete the selected point, press Delete.

 Switch between different surfaces by clicking them in the Select Surf list, and delete them by right-clicking and choosing Delete Selected.

-For a boundary with low quality, indicating many forks and discontinuities, it's advisable to decrease Max pixel and choose more points at different places on the membrane surface.
+For a boundary with low quality, indicating many forks and discontinuities, it is advisable to decrease Max pixel and choose more points at different places on the membrane surface.

 Flatten a Surface